What to expect on a typical Sunday

 Here are a few things you may be wondering about:

 Are there many children in worship?
-We have a vibrant, multi-generational congregation.
-There are often dozens of children who share in worship each week.
-Children are important in the life of our church family and we enjoy and welcome them fully in the life of the congregation.
-During worship, children are encouraged to join us in singing hymns and praying.
-Most weeks, we also have a sermon oriented directly to children.
-Children receive a special bulletin, with age-appropriate activities that connect to theme of the day.
+Our congregation is very diverse and children are invited to participate in worship along with their parents.
+Most weeks, we have a sermon oriented directly to our children.
+They receive a special bulletin, with age-appropriate activities that connect to theme of the day.
 Activity bags are also available from the ushers if your child is restless.

 Is the church handicapped accessible?
 Our church is accessible to people with disabilities.
 There is an elevator at street level directly adjacent to the main entrance of the church on Perrin Street.